/ Oct 5

 Step 2: Upward Salute (Urdhva Hastasana)

-Make it your own: If your shoulders are tight, separate the palms to form the uppercase letter “Y.” If looking up strains the neck, continue to gaze forward.
+Make it your own: If your shoulders are tight, separate the palms to form the uppercase letter “Y.” If looking up is hard on your neck, keep your gaze forward instead.

 Step 3 sun salutation sequence forward fold